Skip to Content

 Address: Piazza del Mercato Centrale, Via dell’Ariento, 50123 Firenze

-Beyond the goods, you can also find everything from fresh produce, meats and cheeses, to handmade Italian jewelry and handcrafted leather items.
-The market also offers plenty of opportunities for visitors to explore the local culture with an array of street performers and vendors.
+Beyond the goods, you can find everything from fresh produce, meats, and cheeses to handmade Italian jewelry and handcrafted leather items.
+The market also offers plenty of opportunities for visitors to explore the local culture with numerous street performers and vendors.

-With its exciting atmosphere and lively hustle and bustle, San Lorenzo Market is a must-see sight when visiting Florence.
+With its exciting atmosphere and lively hustle and bustle, San Lorenzo Market is a highly recommended destination when visiting Florence.
 It’s one of the most visited places in Florence, making it a great place to visit during your stay in Italy.

 Address: Province of La Spezia, Italy

-In addition, the city is the capital of Tuscany which is a world-renowned food and wine region.
+In addition, the city is the capital of Tuscany, a famous worldwide food and wine region.
 If you love Italian food, come hungry because it simply doesn’t get much better than the cuisine in Florence.
-A visit to Florence is like entering a time capsule of history.
+Checking out Florence is like entering a time capsule of history.

 Related Resources